Curia regis: Poland

 By the end of the 15th century the Royal Council was transformed into the Senate of Poland.

 Spain (Castile)

-The earliest form of the Royal Council in Spain was created in 1385 by King John after the disaster at the Battle of Aljubarrota.
+The earliest form of the Royal Council in Spain was created in 1385 by John I of Castile after the disaster at the Battle of Aljubarrota in 1385.

 It was reestablished under Queen Isabella I in 1480 as the chief body dealing with administrative and judicial matters of the realm.
 The Council was dissolved in 1834 by Isabel II.